Second-Hand-Friends/kleinanzeigen-bot/README.md

   -v, --verbose     - enables verbose output - only useful when troubleshooting issues
 ```

+Limitation of `download`: It's only possible to extract the cheaptest given shipping option.

 ### Configuration

 All configuration files can be in YAML or JSON format.